-Click Copy next to the field and share it with your attendees so they can access the app from all web-enabled devices!
-To make joining your event via the Web App even easier, check the 'Include a button linking to the Web App on the Event Promo Page' box.
-To learn more about the Event Promo Page, read our article about how to access the Promo Page for your Event.
+Click Copy next to the field and share it with your attendees so they can access the Event App from any web-enabled device!
+To make joining your Event App via the web version even easier, check the 'Include a button linking to the Web App on the Event Promo Page' box.
+To learn more about the Event Promo Page, read our article about how to access the Promo Page for your Event App.

 2. Enable Dark Mode

-When you turn this toggle on, all attendees who join the Web App see the event in Dark Mode.
+When you turn this toggle on, the Web App displays everything in Dark Mode.
 Dark mode doesn't affect the mobile experience, and attendees can't toggle it on or off.

-Choose a theme color and icons that work well for both Dark Mode and Light Mode to provide the best experience for both web and mobile users.
+Choose a theme color and icons that work well for both dark and light backgrounds to provide the best experience for both web and mobile users.
 If the color is too light or dark, it may not be easily visible.
-White or Black icons aren't a good choice if attendees may use both the Web App and Mobile App.
+White or black icons aren't a good choice if attendees may use both the Web App and Mobile App.